-To support this movement, European Schoolnet has developed guidelines to support schools that wish to create their own learning labs or to adapt their learning spaces in other innovative ways.
-This guide provides practical guidance to school leaders and teachers in this situation by drawing on other European Schoolnet guides, tools and research and, particularly, on the experiences of six schools that have been inspired to build their own learning labs.
+This guide provides practical guidance to school leaders and teachers who wish to create their own learning labs by drawing on other European Schoolnet guides, tools and research and, particularly, on the experiences of six schools that have been inspired to build their own learning labs.

 Postal and visiting address